cwinpy/cwinpy/docs/pe/roq/roq.rst

 In a first example of using the ROQ likelihood, we will generate a simulated continuous signal and then purposely heterodyne it using frequency and frequency derivative parameters that are offset from the "true" values.
-We will then attempt to estimate the source parameters including the frequency and frequency derivative using both the standard likelihood and the ROQ likelihood.
+We will then attempt to estimate the source parameters including the frequency and frequency derivative using (for comparison) both the standard likelihood and the ROQ likelihood.
 The :download:`script <example1_roq.py>` for this is shown below.

 To view the code that generates the simulated signal click the hidden dropdown below.